 As an alternative to bone meal, you can use options such as organic compost or all-purpose organic fertilizers.
 You can mix it together to provide the required level of nutrients to the plant.

 You can also use a Soybean meal fertilizer as it has an N-P-K ratio of 7-1-2 and is equally nutritious as a bone meal.

 Bone meals are to be handled with caution as improper disposal may cause damage to the environment.
 Having too much bone meal in the soil increases the phosphorous concentration that during rain or watering of the plant can sweep into the water ponds.

 The excess phosphorus in the water causes eutrophication that grows the algae in the pond, which depletes oxygen and harms the other aquatic plants and animals.

 What’s The Difference Between Bone Meal And Blood Meal?

-Both bone meal and blood meal are made from animal parts that come as a by-product of the meat industry.
+Both bone meals and blood meals are made from animal parts that come as a by-product of the meat industry.
 The main difference comes from the number of minerals present in each fertilizer.

 The Nitrogen in the blood meal also helps with conditioning soil that is too alkaline by lowering the pH.

-Applying a bone meal in the soil or directly to the plant is a natural and quick way to boost the nutrients level in the ground.
-This helps with the plant growth and, in some cases, help it bloom.
+Applying a bone meal in the soil or directly to the plant is a natural and quick way to boost the nutrient level in the ground.
+This helps with the plant growth and, in some cases, helps it bloom.
 The slow release of fertilizing nutrients helps with the optimal growth in the plant.

-You have lots of flexibility in making your own homemade bone meal or just buy it pre-made.
+You have lots of flexibility in making your own homemade bone meal or just buying it pre-made.
 Just make sure you don’t overuse and keep it away from your pets and children.